PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 consists of: input node -> in-place op -> output node -> next op -> next op's output.
 For presented graph, there will be 8 patterns detected.
 Important thing is to remember original name of output, before it is renamed, so later we can replace this original name in all of next op instances.

-\* oneDNN gelu kernel is able to perform in-place execution, but currently gelu op does not support in-place.
+\* oneDNN gelu kernel is able to perform in-place execution, but currently gelu op does not support in-place execution.

 \*\* sum kernel is using oneDNN sum primitive that does not provide in-place exection, so in-place computation is done faked through external buffer.
 So it was not added into oneDNN inplace pass.